robbelouwet/masterthesis-forkskinny/weekly_reports/week7.md

 ## Thursday

+Ran the benchmark again and noticed the results were again about the same.
+Spent a lot of time, but in the end I found out that my IDE had problems caching and every time I clicked 'run' it used an old executable.
+It wasn't recompiling every time.
+Now I solved it, I literally looked at the assembly code, saw that indeed first 5 bit sliced LSFR's were being run, and then 5 sequential LSFR's. the bit sliced runs in +- 50 instructions, the sequential ones need +-100 instructions (or whatever unit the RDTSC instruction represents, probably the amount of instructions, not cycles).

 ### What was on my mind

 - How will my bitsliced State64Sliced_16_t data structure translate to the fixed slicing technique as shown in the